19th Century Persian Serapi Carpets: The Deeply Emotive Weavings Of Northwest Persian Azerbaijan

 A circa 1875 Serapi carpet creates the timeless, harmonious foundation for this well-appointed contemporary sitting area.

-Fine 19th-century antique Serapi carpets include some of the most rare and desirable room-size to palace-size antique Persian rugs.
-Woven at the elevation of 6200 feet above sea level in the rugged mountains of Azerbaijan, Northwest Persia, antique Serapis are a distinct Heriz-region style, with finer knotting and more large-scale, spaciously placed designs than other rugs from this area.
-Antique Serapis have historically been the carpet of choice in early American state and federal buildings, including the White House.
+19th-century Serapi carpets include some of the rarest and desirable room-size to palace-size antique Persian rugs.
+Woven at the elevation of 6000 feet above sea level in and around the town of `Heriz in the rugged mountains of Azerbaijan, Northwest Persia, Serapis are a distinct village weaving style, with finer knotting and more large-scale, spaciously placed designs than other rugs from this area.
+Early Serapis have historically been a carpet of choice in early American state and federal buildings, including the White House.
 Today, our clients use graphic, casually elegant Serapi carpets in decors ranging from traditional to contemporary, Arts and Crafts, eclectic and postmodern.

 Persian Serapi Rug | 9′ 4″ x 12′ 4″ | 3rd quarter, 19th century | High-Collectible

-19th-century Serapi carpets combine design elements borrowed from many traditions.
-The bold geometric designs are probably connected to the tribal Caucasian traditions across the Aras River to the north.
+The best 19th-century Serapi carpets deftly combine design elements borrowed from many traditions.
+Their bold geometric designs are probably connected to the tribal Caucasian traditions across the Aras River to the north.
 The elegant court carpets of Tabriz to the west certainly would have influenced the Serapi carpet weavers’ understanding of balance and the central medallion format.
-The great majority of antique Serapis are ennobled by a commanding, multi-lobed center medallion flanked by four corner pieces and a nature-inspired palette of breathtaking colors.
+The great majority of 1800s Serapis are ennobled by a commanding, multi-lobed center medallion flanked by four corner pieces and a nature-inspired palette of breathtaking colors.
 Occasionally, Serapi rugs employ large-scale all-over patterns.

-True Serapis from the 1800s were woven either on the family level or in small workshops with multiple weavers working many months to years to complete each piece.
-The weaving was done almost exclusively by women.
-They were highly skilled artisans who continually reinterpreted the design as they wove, creating highly spontaneous and inventive artistry.
-In general, workshop Serapis are more finely woven and formal, and Serapi carpets woven on a family level are more rustic and symbolic in design.
+True Serapis from the 1800s were woven on vertical looms that towered up to 20 feet high by a team of two to five women siting closely side-by-side.
+They were created either on the family level or in small workshops with their multiple weavers working many months to over to two years to complete each piece.
+Their weavers were highly skilled artisans who continually reinterpreted the design as they wove, creating highly spontaneous and inventive artistry.
+In general, workshop Serapis are more finely woven and formal, while Serapi that were woven on a family level are more rustic and symbolic in design.

 Serapi carpets were created in the rolling foothills at the foot of the Eynali Mountains.

-The best wool in the Azerbaijan region came from extremely luminous and durable karakul sheep (also known as “Fat-tailed Sheep”) bred in the high mountain pastures by Shahsavan nomads.
+The best wool in the Azerbaijan was the extremely luminous and durable fleece from karakul sheep (also known as “Fat-Tailed Sheep”) that were bred in the high mountain pastures by Shahsavan nomads.
 Master dyers naturally dyed their superb, silky, local wool with a great range of soft-shaded or “abrashed” colors.
 The broad palette of hues came from many carefully brewed plants and mineral dyes.
 Watermelon to terra cotta tones came from madder root.
 The blue tones, from sky and aqua to periwinkle and deep navy, came from the indigo plant.
 Gold and yellow tones are from chamomile and a variety of other plants.
-The Serapi carpet weavers also frequently used large areas of undyed and unbleached wool, providing dramatic contrast to the wide range of vegetable colors surrounding them.
+The Serapi weavers also frequently used large areas of undyed and unbleached wool in their carpets, which provided a dramatic contrast to the wide range of vegetable colors surrounding them.

 Persian Serapi Rug | 8′ 10″ x 11′ 9″ | circa 1875 | Connoisseur-Caliber